jsacerot/unbuilt_uc-rpa/content/page/symposium-2024.md

 The **2024 STEM-Humanities ECSS** will take place on **Tuesday, June 18th, 2024**, at the Student Success Center (SSC; room 235) on the UCR Campus in Riverside, CA.

+### Why to Participate?
+___
+The ECSS is a great opportunity for professional development and networking within the UCR community.
+The goals of this event are for you to:

+- Communicate your research
+- Explore the diversity of research performed at UCR
+- Collaborate with other postdocs and graduate students
+- Invent a world-changing idea

+The symposium provides a unique opportunity to get more out of your UCR experience than spending days and nights in the lab, field, or office.

 ### Eligibility, Selection, and Awards
 ___
 The RPA invites the postdoc community (i.e., postdoctoral/visiting scholars and project scientists) and graduate students in **STEM and Humanities** to actively participate in the upcoming symposium: